LetUsSeng/ops-case-study/README.md

 # Technical Assessment

+## Summary
 The purpose of this project is to gauge your technical ability and your ability to follow instructions by providing a working example of terraform code.
-At MedNet Solutions, we use terraform predominantly for the development and management of our Production and Non-production environments in AWS and vSphere
+At MedNet Solutions, we use terraform predominantly for the development and management of our Production and Non-production environments in AWS and vSphere.
+Half of our working day is spent writing or evaluating scripts and code of many different langauges.
+We are aware that not everyone knows all scripting langauges or may have limited knowledege of scripting, but a good candidate will be able to learn quickly

 The goal of this technical assessment is for you to do the following: